 Cal Lutheran celebrates Commencement weekend

-Cal Lutheran sent forth more than 1,100 graduates during the Forty-Ninth Annual Commencement ceremonies held May 11 and 12 in the new William Rolland Stadium.
+Cal Lutheran sent forth more than 1,200 graduates during the Fiftieth Annual Commencement ceremonies held May 17 and 18 in William Rolland Stadium.

 Family and friends cheered the students as they walked onto the field and took their seats.
 President Chris Kimball welcomed them and expressed the University's pride in the graduates.

 "Create a life that allows you to be of service to others."Jason Peplinksi

 "We congratulate you on your hard work, your determination, your commitment to reaching your academic goals—those characteristics that led you to this day."